 Egyptian Faience Amulet of Isis

-A large blue-green faience ancient Egyptian amulet of the goddess Isis, standing wearing a sheath dress with arms to the sides and wearing a hieroglyph representing the throne of Egypt as her headdress.
+An ancient Egyptian blue faience amulet of the goddess Isis, standing wearing a sheath dress with arms to the sides and wearing a hieroglyph representing the throne of Egypt as her headdress.

 Isis was the wife of Osiris, protector and patron of women, and model of conjugal love.
 She is often depicted suckling the infant Harpokrates.
 Later regarded as a healer, she became associated with Demeter, Aphrodite, and Hathor.
 Her principle cult temple site was the island of Philae.

 cf.: C. Andrews, Amulets of Ancient Egypt, (Texas, 1994), p.
 22, fig. 18.

 Formerly in a New York private collection, formerly in an Old English private collection.